engine3d-dev/vulkan-cpp/demos/2-physical-device/README.md

 You have successfully created a vulkan physical device.
 This part I made an attempt at trying to simplify enumerating, and selecting physical devices and communicating that to the vulkan-side.

-!!! note
+> [!NOTE]

-    I have plans to make changes to this API for allowing `vk::instance` provide you API's to select `vk::physical_device`'s.
+> I have plans to make changes to this API for allowing `vk::instance` provide you API's to select `vk::physical_device`'s.

-    There will be updates added, as soon I make those changes.
+> There will be updates added, as soon I make those changes.